SGW Teleprompter Solutions

 For presenters who use bullet points we cannot emphasize enough how important a rehearsal is so that both the teleprompter operator and the presenter can get comfortable with one another.
 With bullet points we space them out so that there are usually never more than two on the screen and we advance each bullet as the subject is read by the presenter.

-Ad libbing is fine as long as the presenter understands that the teleprompter will stop until they return to and continue with the words on the screen.
+Ad libbing is fine as long as the presenter understands that the teleprompter will stop if they do so and won't start scrolling again until they return to and continue with the words on the screen.

 Q: Is any special equipment required on our video shoot for us to use a teleprompter?

 No, we have designed our camera-mount packages so that we can accommodate most cameras and tripods.
-Our largest camera-mount weighs 15 pounds so you don't have to rent a super heavy-duty tripod to handle it.
-If you are using a full-size camera the total weight of the two together will be in the 30-40 pound range.
-If you have a mini-DV, P2 camera or DSLR with a lightweight tripod we have two options: the mini-camera mount or we can mount one of our standard camera-mounts on a floor stand and place it in front of your camera/tripod.
+Our largest camera-mount weighs 19 pounds so you don't have to rent a super heavy-duty tripod to handle it.
+Our mini-camera mount weights 5 pounds.
+We can also mount camera-mount types on a floor stand and place it in front of your camera/tripod -- with the camera still shooting through the glass as if the prompter were mounted on the tripod -- this allows camera-mounts to be used with any size camera/tripod.

 Q: What if I want to use a teleprompter on a jib or dolly?